khanhnq1406/Complete-Javascript-Course/09-Asynchronous/Coding-Challenge.md

 5. After the 2 seconds have passed, hide the current image Test data: Images in the img folder.
 Test the error handler by passing a wrong image path.
 Set the network speed to “Fast 3G” in the dev tools Network tab, otherwise images load too fast

+Test data: Images in the img folder.
+Test the error handler by passing a wrong image path.
+Set the network speed to “Fast 3G” in the dev tools Network tab, otherwise images load too fast